DanielCollins96/My-Modern-Blawg/data/blog/aws-s3-pt2.md

 ### S3 and Storage Gateway

-- Storage Gateway volumes and snapshots are stores in S3 as large objects.
+-- Storage Gateway volumes and snapshots are stored in S3 as large objects.
-- File gateways mount S3 buckets as Network File Systems (NFS) or Server Message Block (SMB) shares.
+-- File gateways mount S3 buckets as Network File Systems (NFS) or Server Message Block (SMB) shares.

 ### S3 and Snowball